 My Year of Personal Bests Last November, I turned 60 years old.
 So, my big question for 2019 is, “What does my personal best look like for this new decade of life?”
 Let’s take running for example.
 The last time I set a personal record (PR) for any running distance was several years ago.
 Let’s be honest.
 I’m just not going to beat my time in the marathon that I ran in 2003.
 Over the last few days, I went back through several years of daily running logs to put together a chart of my PRs.
 You can see my PRs below.
 Personal Records (PR) 1 Mile, 6:55 Medtronic TC…Read More

-I’m going to be quiet.
+For October 2017, I’m going to be quiet.
 Very still and quiet.
 I’m putting on my own oxygen mask before assisting others.
 I’m practicing self-care.
 Don’t look for me on social media.
 Don’t expect a reply to your email.
 I’m only taking calls from family and friends.
 I love and appreciate you.
 I enjoy sharing my journey online and learning about your journey, too.
 You have responded and commented on the content I share.
 You have cheered me on and sent well-wishes.
 I feel your love and support.
 The podcast and radio program will continue.
 I have prerecorded some amazing episodes that will appear every Monday.
-I have automated the sharing of quotes…Read More
+I have automated the…Read More

 Social Entrepreneur is now a weekly podcast with new episodes every Monday!
 As a regular listener of the podcast Social Entrepreneur, you know that we have been releasing three episodes per week on Monday, Wednesday and Friday.
 When I ask listeners like you to provide feedback, you tell me that you love the stories, but you don’t have time for three episodes every week.
 I get it.
 This is an incredibly time-consuming effort on my part, and the last thing I want to do is overwhelm you with content.
 Based on your feedback, we’re moving to a weekly podcast with new episodes on Mondays.
 The content and format will be approximately the same….Read More